Andover-Robotics/ays-python-curriculum/.guides/content/List-Basics--Length-and-Mutation-144e.md

 ### Add elements

 A list in Python has many built-in functionalities.
 To perform more interesting operations than change the element at an index, we use these built-in functionalities on existing lists.
 (You will learn later that these functionalities are defined as functions.)
-To add an element to the end of a list, use `list.append`.
+To add an element to the end of a list, use `.append`.
 For example, to add 3 to the end of a list named `numbers`, you could write `numbers.append(3)`.

 |||challenge